 On completing her studies, Savage lived in a small apartment on West 137th Street in New York, and life raised the stakes.
 A hurricane flattened her family’s home in Florida, and Savage’s mother and paralyzed father traveled north and moved in with her.
 To support her family she took on work in the steam laundries, until she was commissioned to create a bust of the black advocate W. E. B. Du Bois for the Harlem Library.
 It was the first of many commissions.
 The black activist and speaker Marcus Garvey, the educator and essayist William Pickens Sr., and more.

-By 1928, Savage was 36 years old, and a noted voice in the African American art community.
+By 1928 Savage was an important voice in the African American art community.
 She won the Harmon Foundation’s Otto Kahn Prize for her Head of a Negro, and promptly critiqued the director of the foundation for having low standards for Black art and art in general.
 Aggressive, but pretty cool.

 In 1929 Savage was finally able to travel to France and work in Montparnasse at the studio of M. Félix Benneteau-Desgrois.
 But an independent mind will always push against boundaries, and the French masters didn't agree with Savage, who described them, saying “they all have their own definite ideas and usually wish their pupils to follow their particular method...”
 By 1930, Savage was working on her own again.

 Savage returned to the U.S. in a whirlwind, launching the Savage Studio of Arts and Crafts in Harlem and welcoming anyone who wanted to learn to paint, sculpt, or draw.
 The young artists she mentored during these years became the next generation of great black American artists, including Jacob Lawrence, Norman Lewis, and Gwendolyn Knight.

 In her 50s, Augusta savage bowed out of the New York art scene, moving upstate to a farm near the town of Saugerties, where she became a lab assistant in K-B Products’ cancer research lab.
 Always the educator, she continues to offer classes to friends and neighbors, teaching how to shape clay into solemn, dignified forms, and the sharp-eyed art of resistance.